Flag of Timor-Leste: Republican Era (1911–1975)

 On 15 February 1946, the Angola arrived at the Portuguese naval base of Alcântara from Portuguese Timor.
 She brought home Portuguese who had lived in the colony during the Battle of Timor in the Second World War.
 A white flag with the Portuguese Timorese coat of arms on a green and red cross appears in the crowd.

 In 1961, a small, left-oriented Timorese resistance movement - the Bureau de Luta pela Libertação de Timor (BLLT) - used a flag that already had some elements of today's national flag.
 It consisted of a yellow-bordered black disc with a five-pointed white star on red cloth.
 Later, the BLLT established a short-lived government-in-exile in Jakarta called the United Republic of Timor, which used the same flag.

 In 1967, there were proposals for separate flags for the individual Portuguese colonies, with the coat of arms of the colony added to the lower right of the flag of Portugal.
 However, the proposals were never implemented.

+Portugal's last flag over East Timor

+After the Carnation Revolution in 1974, Portugal prepared its colonies for independence.
+However, civil war broke out in Portuguese Timor in August 1975 between the left-leaning Fretilin and the conservative Timorese Democratic Union (UDT).
+Portugal's governor Mário Lemos Pires was forced to evacuate all Portuguese administrative and military personnel and their families to the island of Atauro off the coast of the capital Dili on August 26 and 27.
+In the end, the Fretilin prevailed in the battle.
+Pires was urged by them to return to Dili and press ahead with decolonization, but he insisted on waiting for instructions from Lisbon.
+It was not until October that the Portuguese corvette Afonso Cerqueira reached Atauro, bringing Pires his first sign of support from Portugal.
+Indonesia took advantage of the situation to infiltrate and occupy the areas near the Portuguese-Timorese border with troops.
+On December 7, Indonesia began the open invasion and occupation of Dili and the rest of the territory.
+After the evacuation of the Portuguese personnel to Atauro, the Portuguese flag continued to fly over the Governor's Palace in Dili.
+Only on the day of the declaration of independence by the Fretilin was the flag taken down by the Falintil commander Jaime Camacho Amaral and replaced by the new flag of East Timor.
+The whereabouts of this Portuguese flag are not known.